tydeno/Ploto/README.md

 # Prereqs
 The following prereqs need to be met in order for Ploto to function properly:

-* chia.exe is installed and path is valid (currently hardcoded to v1.1.1.1, so may break upon update.
-Will adjust)
+* chia.exe is installed
 * BITS (Background Intelligent Transfer Service) is functioning properly (used to move final plots around if needed -> Manage-PlotoMove)

-If you want to send and receive SMS:

-* Twilio Account
-  * Twilio AccountSid
-  * Twilio AuthToken
-  * Twilio Sender Number

 # PlotoSpawn
-PlotoSpawn spawns one plot job on each available SSD defined as a TempDrive, if it has enough free space (270 GB) and there is no plotting in progress on that drive.
-Plotting in progress is considered when a SSD defined as a TempDrive has less than 270 GB free space or has ANY files or folders in it (Yes, the whole drive has to be completely empty.
-I always plot in root :))
+PlotoSpawn spawns one plot job on each available Drive defined as a TempDrive, if it has enough free space (270 GB) and there is no plotting in progress on that drive.
+Plotting in progress is considered when a SSD defined as a TempDrive has less than 270 GB free space or has ANY files or folders in it that have file extension ".tmp".
+Using the -ParallelAmount Parameter, you may also plot several Jobs in Parallel on a disk.
+It determines the amount of available plots to to temp on a disk and maxes it out.

 ## Get-PlotoOutDrives
 Gets all Windows Volumes that match the -OutDriveDenom parameter and checks if free space is greater than 107 GB (amount currently used by final chia plots).